Dr Congkao Wen

 One of my main areas of activity has been developing and exploiting modern powerful techniques of scattering amplitudes, which includes two main research directions: 1. new formulations of scattering amplitudes in terms of twistor theory and Grassmannian geometry; 2. applying modern techniques of scattering amplitudes to other research areas.

-Recently, I have also been interested in exploring the deep between flat-space amplitudes and holographic correlation functions in AdS space.
-Holographic correlators rresemble many properties of flat-space scattering amplitudes, especially when formulated in Mellin space.
+Recently, I have also been interested in exploring deep connections between flat-space amplitudes and holographic correlation functions in AdS space.
+Holographic correlators resemble many properties of flat-space scattering amplitudes, especially when formulated in Mellin space.
 This allows us to apply "amplitude-inspired methods" to study these correlators at the level of supergravity limit and beyond.